Wolverine971/9takes/src/blog/people/Pelosi_Schumer_dynamic.md

 Schumer is enjoying themselves and ready to dish details.
 Nancy is not enjoying herself.
 She is probably thinking about how sitting and eating may not be flattering.
 Schumer says he will order shrimp dumplings with string beans.
 Pelosi simply wants dumplings.
 Who wins arguments?
 Chuck laughingly says nancy.
-Nancy says no no its not like that.
+Nancy says no no it's not like that.
 Nancy talks about the big picture.
 Schumer talks about the nitty gritty details.
 <https://www.youtube.com/watch?v=G9aqFR_dzgM>
 Schumer wanted to talk about how they talked about plotting against trump.
 Nancy does not want to discuss the details, she is aware that talking about plotting is unflattering.